Could Lot, Samson or Solomon Have Been Saved by ...?

 Who among the Lordship-Gospel proponents can bear the "yoke" of their own 7-Point criteria for "saving faith"?
 "Now therefore why do you put God to the test by placing upon the neck of the disciples a yoke which neither our fathers nor we have been able to bear?"
 (Acts 15:10) This is the essence of the Unfinished Gospel.

-3. God guarantees Real Faith will Persevere IF you Walk Like 'Who You Can Become' to Your Finish Line.
+4. God guarantees Real Faith will Persevere.
+IF you Walk Like 'Who You Can Become' to Your Finish Line, your Faith is proven to be Real, because Real Faith will persevere.

 ABOVE: This "gospel" is UNFINISHED because one's faith is not enough.
 Since faith must be linked to works to make it "real", then I must add MY PART to prove my profession of faith in Christ was "saving faith".
 I must promise, pledge and commit myself to a life of 'working faith'.
 By Faith-alone I cannot be saved.
 With faith plus promissory-works I can be saved--IF I persevere within some unknown percentile-parameter of good works throughout life.
 Salvation is based on a BIG-IF.
 Christ's Finish Line of finished salvation is at best obscured; at worst, ignored.
 Therefore, it's Your Finish Line--your life of works--that prove whether you were ever really saved when you believed.
 Short of some unknown degree of works your faith will be insufficient to save you.
 Therefore, this gospel is UNFINISHED until your works prove otherwise.
 No works, no salvation.